Online Banking—Simple Steps to Protect Yourself from Bank Fraud

 Use a strong password—and a password manager to keep them straight

 Start here.
 Passwords are your first line of defense.
 However, one thing that can be a headache is the number of passwords we have to juggle—a number that seems like it’s growing every day.
 Look around online and you’ll see multiple studies and articles stating that the average person has upwards of 80 to manage.
-Even if you have just a small percentage of those, strongly consider using a password manager.
+Even if you have only a small percentage of those, strongly consider using a password manager.
 A good choice will generate strong, unique passwords for each of your accounts and store them securely for you.

 Use two-factor authentication to protect your accounts

 What exactly is two-factor authentication?
 It’s an extra layer of defense for your accounts.
 In practice, it means that in addition to providing a password, you also receive a special one-time-use code to access your account.
-That code may be sent to you via email or to your phone by text.
+That code might be sent to you via email or to your phone by text.
 In some cases, you can also receive that code by a call to your phone.
 Basically, two-factor authentication combines two things: something you know, like your password; and something you have, like your smartphone.
 Together, that makes it tougher for scammers to hack into your accounts.

 Two-factor authentication is practically a standard, so much so that you already might be using it right now when you bank or use certain accounts.
 If not, you can see if your bank offers it as an option in your settings the next time you log in.
 Or, you can contact your bank for help to get it set up.